zchris07/One-Stop/README.md

 ### Login/Signup Page
 - Click on the signup button on the login page if you has not created an account.
 Or, type in localhost:7000/main in your browser to use it as a local app.
+- If you forget your password, you can reset your password in localhost:7000/main page.
+- If you enter a invalid account when signing in, the system will show that the account is not exist.
+- If you enter a wrong password, the system will alarm that your password is incorrect.

 - Login with an account and password if having an existing account, or sign up for a new account otherwise.
 The password will be encrypted using SHA-256.